boanlab/SentryFlow/examples/httpbin/README.md

 # Single HTTP Requests

-This document showcases how SentryFlow is capable of capturing API logs for straightforward HTTP requests.
-The demonstration employs Istio's `sleep` and `httpbin` examples for illustration.
+This document demonstrates how SentryFlow effectively captures API logs for simple HTTP requests, using Istio's `sleep` and `httpbin` examples for illustration.

 It is essential to ensure that the `sleep` and `httpbin` deployments are correctly configured and that the default namespace has [Istio injection enabled](https://istio.io/latest/docs/setup/additional-setup/sidecar-injection/#automatic-sidecar-injection) for the setup to function properly.